What is required?

-What is a Stormwater Management System?
+What is a private stormwater system?

 Stormwater systems are the infrastructure that capture and transport stormwater runoff before it flows into our streams, lakes and Puget Sound.
 Private stormwater systems often include features such as stormwater ponds, swales, ditches, pipes, catch basins and sometimes filters.

-1. Inspect your Stormwater System
+1. Inspect your stormwater system

-2. Complete maintenance and fix problems
+2. Perform maintenance and fix problems

 Some maintenance requires a qualified or certified service professional, such as treatment vaults and filters (view inspection and maintenance specs).
 You may need to contact different contractors for different types of services.